Woutitit/woutitit.github.io/production/production-tips-and-thoughts.md

 In other cases, you usually have standard reverb on a few things but then you usually automate to have like a big reverb and delays like in the quiet parts I guess to fill up.
 It depends on the mix like in sparse pop songs or sparse sections that's more like this.

+He plays more with like stereo and in your face and business and loudness (like stuff quiet) to create dimensions and the beat I guess also create a bit of depth and stuff like that.

 ## The 7k low-pass trick
 - https://www.youtube.com/watch?v=pn3Izw3-Qmw&t=2s